Arc Iris

-Arc Iris is an American indie rock band from Providence, Rhode Island, United States, that began in 2012 as a solo project of Jocie Adams, formerly a member of The Low Anthem.
+Arc Iris is a Los Angeles based American indie rock band originally from Providence, Rhode Island, United States, that began in 2012 as a solo project of Jocie Adams, formerly a member of The Low Anthem.
 Arc Iris has had several lineup changes since their inception and have since settled on a trio that is the nucleus of Jocie Adams (lead vocals, guitar), Zach Tenorio Miller (keyboards), Ray Belli (drums).
-They have released four albums and toured internationally.
+They have released five albums and toured internationally.

 Career

 Adams developed an interest in music at an early age and became proficient in the clarinet.
 She studied composition at Brown University where she graduated in 2008.
 While performing with the Low Anthem, Adams released a solo album Bed of Notions in 2011.
 Adams met Miller in 2012 and began collaborating, inviting Belli to join later that year.
 In 2013, it was announced that Adams had left the Low Anthem to pursue her new project, noting that she wanted "to have more creative freedom".
 In between, Adams briefly worked as a NASA technician.